owlbear-rodeo/owlbear-rodeo-legacy/src/docs/howTo/settings.md

 An overview of each setting is listed below:

 - Light theme: Enables/disables the light theme.
+- Show fog guides: Enables/disables the fog guide visual when editing fog.
+- Fog edit opacity: Adjusts how visible fog is while the GM is editing it.
 - Token label size: Changes the max label size for tokens.
 - Grid snapping sensitivity: Changes how sensitive the grid snapping is.
 0 = no grid snapping, 1 = full grid snapping.
 - Clear cache: Clears the apps settings and any maps that other users have sent you.
 Does not remove any data you have added.